 Overview: Background and History of Jubilee Orpington Chickens

 As the name suggests, Jubilee Orpington has a royal history.
 It was presented in the year of Queen Victoria’s diamond jubilee in 1897.
 That’s where their name Jubilee Orpington Chicken came.
 They were developed by William Cook, the creator of the Buff Orpington breed.
 It was believed that Jubilee Orpingtons were originally a cross between Buff Orpingtons and possibly Speckled Sussex, though today they are considered their own distinct breed.

 Diamond Jubilee Orpingtons quickly became popular in England and America for egg production and friendly dispositions.
 They were also good meat birds, as they grew to be quite large.

 Today, Jubilee Orpingtons are still quite popular among chicken-keepers, especially those who want a docile breed that lays plenty of eggs.
 They are known to be friendly and easy to handle, making them suitable as backyard or farm chickens.

 Breed Standard and Appearance

-As jubilee Orpington birds are a relatively new breed, there are not any varieties to speak of, and the breed standard is very similar to that of other Orpingtons.
+As Jubilee Orpington birds are a relatively new breed, there are not many varieties to speak of, and the breed standard is very similar to that of other Orpingtons.

 However, their coloration can vary slightly from bird to bird.
 Some may have more white speckles on their neck and tail than others.